crim-ca/weaver/docs/source/processes.rst

     :ref:`Job Status <proc_op_status>` *Response* with *HTTP 201 Created* or *HTTP 202 Accepted* status.
     In the case of a successfully completed `asynchronous` execution, a subsequent :ref:`Results Request <proc_op_result>` using the :term:`Job` ``Location`` is needed to obtain the *Results* presented in the above table.

-Note that a `synchronous` execution can also make use of the :ref:`Results Request <proc_op_result>` operations at a later time to obtain additional :term:`Job` information such as logs or metadata.
+    Note that a `synchronous` execution can also make use of the :ref:`Results Request <proc_op_result>` operation to obtain the outputs again at a later time, or to request alternate representations, or retrieve additional :term:`Job` information such as logs or metadata.

 .. note::
     Combinations using |none| indicate that the parameter is **omitted entirely** from the request.